rifkymol/laravel-react/README.md

 ---

 Congratulations!
-You have successfully set up the project and can now start working on it.
+You have successfully set up the Laravel-react project and can now start working on it.
 Enjoy coding!